lake-wg/edhoc/draft-ietf-lake-edhoc.md

 {: #fig-method-types title="Method Types"}
 {: artwork-align="center"}

+## Connection Identifiers and Transport
 ### Connection Identifiers {#ci}

-EDHOC negotiates (but does not on its own use) connection identifiers (C_I, C_R).
-The connection identifiers C_I, and C_R do not have any cryptographic purpose in EDHOC.
-They contain information facilitating retrieval of the protocol state and may therefore be very short.
+EDHOC includes the negotiation of connection identifiers (C_I, C_R) which may be used to identify a connection for which EDHOC has established keys.
+The connection identifiers C_I and C_R do not have any cryptographic purpose in EDHOC.

 C_I and C_R are chosen by I and R, respectively.
+Each party chooses a connection identifier it wants the other party to use in its outgoing messages.
 One byte connection identifiers are realistic in many scenarios as most constrained devices only have a few connections.
-In cases where a node only has one connection, the identifiers may even be the empty byte string.
+In cases where a node has only one connection, the identifier may even be the empty byte string.

-EDHOC transports that do not inherently provide correlation across all messages of an exchange can send them along with EDHOC messages to gain that capability required in {{transport}}.

-The connection identifier MAY be used with an application protocol (e.g. OSCORE) for which EDHOC establishes keys, in which case the connection identifiers SHALL adhere to the requirements for that protocol.
-Each party choses a connection identifier it desires the other party to use in outgoing messages.
-(For OSCORE this results in the endpoint selecting its Recipient ID, see Section 3.1 of {{RFC8613}}).
+If a connection identifier is used with an application protocol for which EDHOC establishes keys (such as OSCORE) then the connection identifiers SHALL adhere to the requirements for that protocol.
+For OSCORE the choice of connection identifier results in the endpoint selecting its Recipient ID, see Section 3.1 of {{RFC8613}}), for which certain uniqueness requirements apply, see Section 3.3 of {{RFC8613}}).

+Connection identifiers may be used to facilitate the retrieval of protocol state during EDHOC protocol execution.
+EDHOC transports that do not inherently provide correlation across all messages of an exchange can send connection identifiers along with EDHOC messages to gain that required capability, see {{transport}}).
+For an example when CoAP is used as transport, see {{coap}}.

 ### Transport {#transport}

 Cryptographically, EDHOC does not put requirements on the lower layers.
 EDHOC is not bound to a particular transport layer, and can be used in environments without IP.
-The application using EDHOC is responsible to handle message loss, reordering, message duplication, correlation of all messages (which includes indication of a message being a message 1, as it is not correlated to earlier messages), fragmentation, and denial of service protection, where necessary.
+The transport is responsible, where necessary, to handle:

+* message loss,
+* message reordering,
+* message duplication,
+* correlation of messages, including an indication of a message being message_1,
+* fragmentation,
+* demultiplex EDHOC messages from other types of messages, and
+* denial of service protection.

 The Initiator and the Responder need to have agreed on a transport to be used for EDHOC, see {{applicability}}.
-It is recommended to transport EDHOC in CoAP payloads, see {{transfer}}.
+It is recommended to transport EDHOC in CoAP payloads, see {{coap}}.

 ## Authentication Parameters {#auth-key-id}